kubernetes-sigs/lws/site/content/en/docs/adoption/_index.md

 *Feel free to submit a PR if you use LeaderWorkerSet in your project and want to be added here.*

+[**NVIDIA Dynamo**](https://github.com/ai-dynamo/dynamo): NVIDIA Dynamo is a high-throughput low-latency inference framework designed for serving generative AI and reasoning models in multi-node distributed environments especially the disaggregated prefill & decode inference.
+It uses LeaderWorkerSet to support multi-node deployment on Kubernetes.

 [**llmaz**](https://github.com/InftyAI/llmaz): llmaz, serving as an easy to use and advanced inference platform, uses LeaderWorkerSet as the underlying workload to support both single-host and multi-host inference scenarios.

 [**vLLM**](https://github.com/vllm-project/vllm): vLLM is a fast and easy-to-use library for LLM inference, it can be deployed with LWS on Kubernetes for distributed model serving, see documentation [here](https://docs.vllm.ai/en/stable/deployment/frameworks/lws.html).

 [**sglang**](https://github.com/sgl-project/sglang): sglang, a fast serving framework for large language models and vision language models.
 It can be deployed with LWS on Kubernetes for distributed model serving, see documentation [here](https://docs.sglang.ai/references/deploy_on_k8s.html#deploy-on-kubernetes)

 ## Talks and Presentations